deb9911/AI-Studio/readme.md

 * Tailwind adopted.
 * Multiple sideload has added.
 * Modularize & saperating different sub features as a microservice so application load time will be reduced.

+## Import-Export context file for context management.

+### This is for import [When user wants to load any specific context from file system]

+`curl -X POST http://localhost:8030/tools/context_manager/context/import \  -F "file=@context1.json"`

+### This is for export [When user wants to save any specific context from on-going communication]

+`curl -X GET http://localhost:8030/tools/context_manager/context/export --output downloaded_context.json`